 - Contribute to rural health innovation, education, collaboration, and communication

-- Must be located, working or volunteering in a designated rural area
+- All nominees must be located, working or volunteering in a designated rural area

-*Examples of self-nominations include an individual or agency nominating their employer or client, or a member of a cooperative or team nominating their cooperative or team.
+- A member of a cooperative or team nominating their cooperative or team

 Any person with a close connection and familiar with the work of the nominee may submit nominations.

-Community Star nominations will be accepted until 5:00pm Central Time on August 2, 2021.
-Once the nomination period closes, no additional submissions will be considered.
+Community Star nominations will be accepted until 5:00pm Central Time on August 1, 2022.
+Once the nomination period closes, submissions will not be accepted.

-The 2021 Community Star Selection Committee, comprised of NOSORH members, will review and evaluate nominations, making recommendations for which stories to include in this year’s book and other NRHD activities based on eligibility requirements referenced above.
+The 2022 Community Star Selection Committee, comprised of NOSORH members, will review and evaluate nominations, making recommendations for which stories to include in this year’s book and other NRHD activities based on eligibility requirements referenced in the previous page.

 All 50 states have a SORH.
 These offices vary in size, scope, organization, and in services and resources they provide.
-The general purpose of each SORH is to help their rural communities build healthcare delivery systems.
 While funding levels and sources also vary, every state receives a portion of their funding from the Federal Office of Rural Health Policy through the SORH Grant program.
-With this grant, a SORH is expected to:
+SORH:

 - Collect and disseminate information